 The historic College of Ethnic Studies prepares students to implement a vision of social justice grounded in eliminating inequalities motivated by race and ethnicity.
-Our scholars pursue visionary interdisciplinary study and research focused on indigenous communities, the oppressed and the marginalized.
-In addition to their coursework and their employment, they contribute to their local and global communities through volunteer service, leadership and activism.
-Scholarships give our students the resources they need to attend and present at paradigm-shifting interdisciplinary conferences, to pursue in-depth research and uncover hidden or untold histories, and to engage fully in the life of the mind.
+Our scholars pursue visionary interdisciplinary study and research focused on indigenous communities, the oppressed, and the marginalized.
+In addition to their coursework and their employment, they contribute to their local and global communities through volunteer service, leadership, and activism.
+Scholarships give our students the resources they need to attend and present at paradigm-shifting interdisciplinary conferences, pursue in-depth research and uncover hidden or untold histories, and engage fully in the life of the mind.

 Named Endowed Scholarship